pihltd/MDFModelMapper/README.md

 # YAML configurations
 ## MDFModelMapper, MDFMappingAnalysis
-- *lift_from_model_files*: A list of MDF files (can be a list of GitHub RAW URLs) that represnt the model that will be the source for mapping.
+- *lift_from_model_files*: List of String.
+A list of MDF files (can be a list of GitHub RAW URLs) that represnt the model that will be the source for mapping.
-- *lift_from_to_files*: A list of MDF files (can be a list of GitHub RAW URLs) that represnt the model that will be the target for mapping.
+- *lift_from_to_files*: List of String.
+A list of MDF files (can be a list of GitHub RAW URLs) that represnt the model that will be the target for mapping.
-- *cde_mapping*: A Boolean value.
+- *cde_mapping*: Boolean.
 True enables CDE ID property mapping, False prevents CDE ID property mapping.
-- *string_match_mapping*: A Boolean value.
+- *string_match_mapping*: Boolean.
 True enables string-based property mapping, False prevents string-based property mapping.
-- *value_mapping*: A Boolean value.
+- *value_mapping*: Boolean.
 True enables permissible value mapping by concept code, False prevents PV mapping.
-- *synonym_mapping*: A Boolean value.
+- *synonym_mapping*: Boolean.
 True enables permissible value mapping by synonyms, False prevents synonym PV mapping.
 - *mapping_report*: Boolean.
 If True, a mapping report will be saved.
 - *unmapped_report*: Boolean.
 If True, the unmapped property report will be saved.
 - *autoname*: Boolean.
 If True, files will be automaticallly named using source and target model names and version.